slytherins-hub/prg_materials/exercise03/03_funkce_seznamy.md

-﻿# CVIČENÍ 3: FUNKCE A SEZMANY
+﻿# CVIČENÍ 3: FUNKCE A SEZNAMY

 Algoritmizace a programování